fedepujol/nvim/README.md

 # NeoVim Config

 Hello there fellow stranger!
-This is my custom config to make NeoVim into a VSCode replacement.
-You’ll find the following:
+This is my custom config for NeoVim, it has been tested in Windows and Linux.

 -   Code Completion
 -   File Explorer